UtrechtUniversity/yoda/docs/administration/troubleshooting-published-data-packages.md

 ```

 - The -l option enables logging mode.
 Saving log to `/var/lib/irods/log/troubleshoot_publications.log`
-- The -o option enables offline mode, which skips several tests related to connecting to remote server.
+- The -o option enables offline mode, which skips several tests related to connecting to remote servers.
+This is useful when testing on a local development environment.
+- The -n option enables no datacite mode, which skips the datacite checks.
+This is also useful when testing on a local development environment.

 ## Example output